-- 22. Since 2014/15 a significant change to the way the council budgets for contingency has been introduced.
+- 21. Since 2014/15 I introduced a change to the way the council budgets for contingency.
 Previously underspends were in part caused by pessimistic budgeting that assumed and budgeted for worse case scenarios.
 A review of service budgets identified that, in addition to the central contingency budget, there were also budgets within services that could also be considered contingency budgets.
-These budgets have now been centralised. - 23.
+These budgets have now been centralised. - 22.
 There is now the potential for a greater call on the council's contingency budget and so the risk of overspending on this budget and the revenue budget has increased.
 Should this occur the council has adequate revenue reserves to cover such additional costs.